 Interestingly, however, the conversations I’ve been having off late have been markedly different from the ones above.
 There is all around acknowledgement that Technology has an increasingly important role to play in this sector.
 Fortunately, we have an increasing number of Technology players in the social sector providing a variety of solutions.
 Very recently, Namita Vikas, in an article published on May 5, 2018 on The CSR Journal portal spoke eloquently about some of the enabling technologies for the sector.

-What I would like to do in the next few paragraphs is to actually take a step back and look at some of the broad ways in which Technology is being leveraged in the sector and some of its future possibilities.
+What I would like to do in the next few paragraphs is to actually take a step back and look at some of the broad ways in which Technology is being leveraged in the CSR sector in India and some of its future possibilities.
 Here I am assuming a more liberal definition of “Technology” being a process and including innovation rather than just products.
 Also, rather than looking at this from a Technology perspective, my lens will focus on the basic structure of the Social Development space and look for the gaps that need filling and what “Technology” has to offer.

 So, let us start with the structure